mpickworth/osm2xp/README.md

 ## Installation
 You need at least Java 8 JRE or JDK to be installed

-Download program archive from [Google Drive](https://drive.google.com/open?id=1Xj2mk3_RjO-kRp4VapPQoWeEVRl1iRti "Google Drive") and unpack to any folder.
+Download program archive from [SourceForge](https://sourceforge.net/projects/osm2xp/ "SourceForge") and unpack to any folder.
 It's better to use path without spaces.
 Launch program using osm2xp/osm2xp.exe executable.

 For now program is available for Windows only.